JuliaGuanzon/Quickr_Pickr/README.md

 The above imports consist of libraries that assist us with the analytics and function files that import the calculations we need for the indicators.

 The usage of questionary to build the intake form was essential to the structure of the application as we wanted to make this a seamless application that was quick to move through and as simple as a click of a button.
-By engaging the users through a questionaire, we wanted them to be able to select from short-term or longterm indicators that Quickr Pickr believes will give the user the most gains.
+By engaging the users through a questionaire, we wanted them to be able to select from short-term or longterm indicators that Quickr Pickr believes will provide the user the most gains.

 Only one indicator can be chosen at a time when running this application.
 The user can choose from the following in the drop down menus: